vishvAsa/sanskrit/vyAkaraNam/whitney/16_Chapter_XII_FUTURE-SYSTEMS.md

 941\.
 The conditional is the rarest of all the forms of the Sanskrit verb.
-The RV. has but a single example, `ábhariṣyat` *was going to carry off*, and none of the Vedic texts furnishes another.+++(5)+++- In the Brāhmaṇas it is hardly more common — except in ÇB., where it is met with more than fifty times.
-Nor does it, like the future, become more frequent later: not an example occurs in Nala, Bhagavad-Gītā, or Hitopadeça; only one in Manu; and two in Çakuntalā.
+The RV. has but a single example, `ábhariṣyat` *was going to carry off*, and none of the Vedic texts furnishes another.+++(5)+++- In the Brāhmaṇas it is hardly more common — except in śB., where it is met with more than fifty times.
+Nor does it, like the future, become more frequent later: not an example occurs in Nala, Bhagavad-Gītā, or Hitopadeśa; only one in Manu; and two in śakuntalā.
 In the whole MBh.
 (Holtzmann) it is found about twenty-five times, from thirteen roots.
 The middle forms are extremely few.